a-random-programmer/relayr-raspberry-pi/README.rst

 .. figure:: picture1.jpeg
    :width: 100 %

-   Temperature sensor connected to a Raspberry Pi 2 B.
+   Temperature sensor connected to a Raspberry Pi 2 B (the USB dongle is for connecting to the Wifi).

 After that you must ensure the 1wire communication device kernel module is loaded.
 The procedure for doing that is slightly different